Third Edition | 8-9 May 2025

 By participating, researchers will be able to receive individual mentorship and advices for the successful publication journey of their research.
 Each participant will be matched with a senior scholar who is an active editor or associate editor of an internationally recognised journal (see below for details of outlets – CABS 3 and 2).

-The best works will be invited for submission to Strategic Change (CABS 2) or Journal of Enterprising Communities (CABS 1) and access a fast-track peer-review process.
+The best works will be invited for submission to Strategic Change (CABS 2), Journal of Enterprising Communities (CABS 1), International Journal of Globalisation and Small Business (CABS 1) or Canadian Journal of Administrative Sciences (CABS 1) and access a fast-track peer-review process.

 Organisers: